jendave/rise-and-shiningstar/README.md

 * Click on `Import Adventure`.
 * New actors, items, rollable tables, and journal entries will be added to FoundryVTT.

+## Troubleshooting and Tips

+* If the *Rise & Shiningstar* scene has a broken thumbnail, right-click on the menu item and select `Generate Thumbnail Image`.

 ## Credits

 * [Rise & Shiningstar](https://www.gatling.xyz/rise-and-shiningstar/) by [Tavon Gatling](https://www.gatling.xyz/author/tavon/) used with permission from the author.